mr-vaibh/facecrop-thumb/docs/index.rst

 -  ``-F/--no-face``: Skip face detection and resize the whole image if no face is detected.
 -  ``-S/--skip-face``: Skip face detection and resize the whole image.
+-  ``-a/--all``: Process all images in the specified directory.
+If no directory is provided, it processes images in the current directory.
 -  ``-v/--version``: Show installed version.
 -  ``-h/--help``: Show help.